GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/creatingAnAstroDataType.rst

 PHU(keyname=re_val, [keyname2=re_val2 [...]])
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

 The PHU requirement accepts any number of arguments.
-Each argument name is used as the PHU key name, and the value, is the regular expression.
+Each argument name is used as the PHU key name, and the value, is the regular expression against which the header value will be compared.

 An example::